Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

     ## Advantages of using application container
         - Isolation of application.
 The traitional way has been to create a VM an then install an application on it along with its libraries and dependencies
         - If multiple applications need to be installed, this can create a clash of dependencies in an application.
-This the container technology prevents this from happening
+Thus the container technology prevents this from happening as a container bundles an application along with its dependencies
+        - You can then run multiple containers on one VM